 Madison completed her thesis focusing on road safety advertising, social media and the evolving methods of public health messaging in the digital age with first class honours.

 She was awarded the University of Tasmania’s Murray Todd prize in recognition of her high academic achievement, and as the student with the greatest proficiency in the Bachelor of Arts with Honours course in the Faculty of Arts.

 At Corporate Communications, Madison is editorial manager for the consultancy’s monthly Glenorchy Gazette, Eastern Shore Sun and Hobart Observer newspapers, as well as the newspapers’ quarterly Prime Times supplement targeting an older demographic.

 She also works with the consultancy’s public relations clients on written communication tasks, including client newsletters and preparation of media materials.

-Victoria is in her final year at the University of Tasmania, studying for a Bachelor of Media, majoring in Strategic Communications with experience in journalism.
+Jenna is in her final year at the University of Tasmania, studying a Bachelor of Media, majoring in strategic communications, with experience in journalism.

-Victoria is working part-time with the consultancy’s newspaper editorial team, assisting with the preparation of grass roots and community-focused stories, while she completes her studies.
+Jenna is working part time with the consultancy’s newspaper editorial team, assisting with the preparation of grass roots and community-focused stories while she completes her studies.

-The newspaper work she is undertaking (interviewing people, writing quickly and accurately and re-writing submitted media releases and editorial) is designed to prepare Victoria for a full-time position with the consultancy when she graduates.
+The newspaper work she is undertaking (interviewing people, writing quickly and accurately and re-writing submitted media releases and editorial) is preparing Jenna for a full-time position with the consultancy when she graduates.